mherrmann/fbs-tutorial/README.md

  * It lets your users pick the installation directory.
  * It creates an entry for your app in the Start Menu.
- * It adds your app to the list of installed programs.
-The user can uninstall your app from there.
+ * It adds your app to Windows' list of installed programs.
+The user can uninstall your app there.

-The following screenshots show this:
+This is shown in the following screenshots:

 <img src="screenshots/installer-windows-1.png" height="160"> <img src="screenshots/installer-windows-2.png" height="160"> <img src="screenshots/installer-windows-3.png" height="160"> <img src="screenshots/installer-windows-4.png" height="160">

 <img src="screenshots/uninstaller-windows-1.png" height="160"> <img src="screenshots/uninstaller-windows-2.png" height="160"> <img src="screenshots/uninstaller-windows-3.png" height="160">

 ### Mac installer
-To create an installer on Mac, run `python -m fbs installer`.
-This creates the file `target/Tutorial.dmg`, which can be used to install the app.
-When your users open it, it looks as follows:
+Creating an installer on Mac is done in fbs with the same command as on Windows, `python -m fbs installer`.
+This creates the file `target/Tutorial.dmg`, which you can distribute to your users.
+Upon opening it, they see the following volume:

 ![Screenshot of installer on Mac](screenshots/installer-mac.png)

-To install your app, your users simply drag it into the _Applications_ folder also displayed in the screenshot.
+To install your app, your users simply drag it into the _Applications_ folder (which is also shown in the volume).

-## The source code
+## Source code of the sample app
 The source code for the above app is in [`src/main/python`](src/main/python/tutorial).
 It contains a [`main.py` script](src/main/python/tutorial/main.py), which serves as the entry